 When my grandson was nearly four years old, the diagnosis, high-functioning autism, became official.
 I was told his symptoms were classic.
 Of course, each person with autism is unique, and as someone wisely said, “When you have met one person with autism, you have met one person with autism.”
 Still, someone with autism can display some common characteristics, and my grandson displayed a number of them, including delays in social interaction and communication skills, and difficulties with verbal and non-verbal communication.

-I hope that the resources on this website, and the books I wrote for my grandson, can help spread awareness, and be helpful to other parents, grandparents, and caregivers of children with autism, and most of all to the children themselves.
+I hope that the resources on this website, and the books I wrote, can help spread awareness, and be helpful to other parents, grandparents, and caregivers of children with autism, and most of all to the children themselves.

 If you have any questions, or simply would like to get in touch, please feel free to contact me at firstname.lastname@example.org